MrBigoudi/Birdy/howto.md

 ## Node Modules
 <br>

-To install all the needed modules instead of getting them from github :
+To install all the needed modules :

 ```sh
 #Open a terminal